russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Clarity

 An ancillary to understanding is clarity.
 It might appear on the surface that we have the routes of our thinking process mapped out in our minds.
 Hence, we fall into the delusion of assuming that we are looking to arrive at a certain destination in our thoughts.
 However, the process may be hampered by certain inherent factors that we may possibly have no control over.
-For instance, we carry around learned behaviors, biases, and prejudices that impact our thinking.
+For instance, we carry around learned behaviors, mental models, biases, and prejudices that impact our thinking.
 In the vast majority of cases, we may not even be aware of these factors and how they affect us.
 It makes it necessary for us to achieve clarity in our thinking.

 Make Mistakes